stmcpeters/endangered-animals/README.md

 ## Stretch Goals/Help Wanted
 - Search bar/filter sightings or individuals by health status, date, conservation status, etc
 - Ability to favorite individuals
-- Testing for frontend components and backend endpoints
+- Implement testing for frontend components and backend endpoints

 ## Contributing
 Contributions are welcomed to this project!
 If you have an idea for a new feature or a bug fix, please open an issue or a pull request.